Learn / Blog / Article

 Looking back at our experience, we have identified 8 main takeaways:

-- Take every opportunity to talk to your fans and supporters early on – whether it’s an interview or travelling to speak at an event.
+Take every opportunity to talk to your fans and supporters early on – whether it’s an interview or traveling to speak at an event.

 In the meantime, I'd love to answer any questions or hear about your own experiences - simply comment below if you have anything to share.